The DyckmanDISCOVERED initiative

-The DyckmanDISCOVERED initiative investigates the stories of enslaved people belonging to the Dyckman family and the community that is now called Inwood.
+investigates the stories of enslaved people who live and worked on Dutch farms in what is now called Inwood.
 This initiative brings an inclusive history to the community, fosters a sense of transparency and, we hope, engages visitors who have not seen themselves represented in the current narrative.

 With a grant from The New York Community Trust, DFM hired a part-time research assistant to uncover truths about the people who worked on the Dyckman Farm and the other farms nearby.
 With new information, DFM designed new educational materials for the museum, created public programs and engaged local artists to produce site specific installations that communicate the story of these underrepresented people.
 This project reinforces the importance of inclusive historical narratives in America’s historical institutions, of all sizes.